ttahm3d/smart-controls-assignment/README.md

 - Run `cd smart-controls-assignment`
 - Run `npm install` - this will take time
 - After it is completed, run `npm start`.
 Application will open in port http://localhost:3000

+## Netlify

+I have hosted it on netlify in the [link](https://practical-brahmagupta-9f8e38.netlify.app)